Joemillard/global_pollinator_dataset/README.md

 		-- 'family_checked' indicates that JM has check that family<br>
 		-- 'extrapolated' indicates whether that family (or a tribe/subfamily within that family) was extrapolated as pollinating<br>

 * 'clade_extrapolation_2.csv' is the set of taxa extrapolated as pollinators, prioritised through the initial text-analysis.
+Any taxa here assigned a value of direct confidence is one for which I found direct evidence at the genus level whilst searching for evidence to extrapolate.
 Each of the columns are described below: <br>
 		-- 'class' refers to the taxonomic class of each extrapolated group<br> -- 'order' refers to the taxonomic order of each extrapolated group<br> -- 'family' refers to the taxonomic family of each extrapolated group<br>